The 1969 Pontiac GTO Judge was evidence that muscle cars could reflect the cultural currents of their time.

 Return to Classic Muscle Cars Library.

-For more cool information on muscle cars, check out:- Pontiac ignited the classic muscle car era with a stroke of marketing genius.
+- Pontiac ignited the classic muscle car era with a stroke of marketing genius.
 See profiles, photos, and specifications of Pontiac muscle cars.

 - Muscle cars came in many shapes and sizes.
 Here are features on more than 100 muscle cars, including photos and specifications for each model.